livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

    - Automatically determining the appropriate precision level based on task complexity and agent role
    - Incrementally increasing precision only when lower-precision contexts prove insufficient

-Through these adaptive optimization techniques, Ōtobotto can maintain comprehensive understanding of large codebases while dramatically reducing token consumption compared to naive multi-agent systems.
+Through these adaptive optimization techniques, Otobotto can maintain comprehensive understanding of large codebases while dramatically reducing token consumption compared to naive multi-agent systems.
 Instead of token usage growing exponentially with agent count, our approach keeps it closer to linear, enabling practical deployment of large agent swarms for enterprise-scale projects.

 Fig. 3 illustrates these memory tiers and their relationships:

-**Figure 3: Hierarchical memory in Ōtobotto.** Operational memory (real-time context) interfaces directly with active agents.
+**Figure 3: Hierarchical memory in Otobotto.** Operational memory (real-time context) interfaces directly with active agents.
 Project memory provides persistent storage of code and decisions for the current project.
 Strategic memory holds long-term accumulated knowledge and patterns that span projects.
 Humans can interface with project and strategic memory as well.

 [DIAGRAM-Fig-3]